 The city centre is critical to Coffs Harbour's success as a regional city.
-As a key hub, it will act as a community gathering place and will host a significant share of the city's jobs and businesses, as well as opportunities for learning and collaborating, and professional and civic services for the larger regional catchment.
+As a civic and cultural hub, it will act as a community gathering place and will host a significant share of the city's jobs and businesses, act as a community gathering place and offer arts and culture, as well as opportunities for learning and collaborating, and professional and civic services for the larger regional catchment.

-Additionally, the design of new buildings should avoid overshadowing along Harbour Drive and in public squares and open space, and promote accessible, lively frontages.
+The design of new buildings should avoid overshadowing along Harbour Drive and in public squares and open space, and promote accessible, lively frontages.

-The draft Regional City Action Plan aligns with Council's City Centre Masterplan 2031, which contains a number of strategies and projects that support key priorities that were identified with the community.
-The Masterplan is progressively being implemented throughout the CBD.
+The Regional City Action Plan aligns with Council's City Centre Masterplan 2031, which contains a number of strategies and projects that support key priorities that were identified with the community.
+The Masterplan is progressively being implemented throughout the city centre.

-The Masterplan identifies a number of strategic sites.
+The Masterplan also identifies a number of strategic sites.
 These sites have been identified for their potential to contribute to a more vibrant centre by acting as catalysts for wider renewal, providing opportunity for joint ventures and leveraging public domain enhancements.
 They will be further investigated to determine the best land use and design provisions to achieve these outcomes.